-Ideate with 6-3-5 Brainwriting
+Ideate With 6-3-5 Brainwriting

 A brainstorming technique that encourages to build on the ideas of others